 Overall, the ride with Bolivia Hop was really smooth and convenient.
 It was great that they picked us up and dropped us off at our hostel.
 This bus was definitely one of the most touristy things we’ve done in South America, as we tended to stick more to the public buses.
 The bus tickets with Bolivia Hop cost quite a bit more than purchasing a ticket with a local bus company.

 Honestly, because of how easy and straightforward the whole process was, we aren’t sure if using this company was really necessary.
 We know enough Spanish that we could have gotten by without a guide, but we could see how having an English speaking guide would be helpful if you don’t speak much Spanish.
 It would also be useful if we planned to apply for our visas at the border.

 This company is a bit pricier, but if you are uncomfortable with your Spanish or want some extra assurance when crossing the Bolivian border, Bolivia Hop is a great option.

 Final Thoughts on Crossing the Bolivian Border into Peru

 When we set out on our trip into Bolivia, we expected a lot more hassle at the border.
 Luckily, we were wrong.
 We passed through this same border crossing twice without any issues.
 It was definitely helpful to have our visas beforehand, but we’ve read about tons of people that have gotten them at the border no problem.

-The biggest things to keep in mind are to know your visa requirements and not to lose your TAM card, as this can cause issues and physical tears.
-We witnessed this firsthand from a group of tourists that were not permitted to get their exit stamps from Peru.
+Again, the biggest things to keep in mind to ensure a smooth journey are to know your visa requirements and not to lose your TAM card, as this can cause major issues.
+We witnessed this firsthand from a group of travelers who threw away their Peruvian TAM cards and were not permitted to get their exit stamps from Peru.